cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 })
     ```

     The `Migrate` function will read all entries from the save them to the AD-40 combined KV store.
-Cash layer should not be used and the operation must finish with a single Commit call.
+Cache layer should not be used and the operation must finish with a single Commit call.

 Inserting records to the `SC` (SMT) component should be the bottleneck.
 Unfortunately SMT doesn't support batch transactions.